LSSTDESC/Twinkles/doc/Run1.md

 will allow us to go straight to testing the DM *measurement algorithms* (as opposed to the image reduction ones).

-#### <a name="Measurements"></a> Measurements and Tests
+#### <a name="Measurements"></a> DM Level 2 Measurements, and their Validation

 * Detected and de-blended objects (actually `CoaddSources` at this stage).
-Are the lensed quasar images correctly separated in the DM catalog?
+* * Q: Are the lensed quasar images correctly separated in the DM catalog?
+* * A: Visual inspection of postage stamp images, with `CoaddSources` overlaid somehow.

+* Basic forced photometry (of `CoaddSources`)
-* Basic photometry.
-How reliable is the non-variable stellar photometry?
+* * Q: How reliable is the non-variable stellar photometry?
 Are the images plausible, regarding depth and image quality?
+* * A: Photometric precision plot, with "theory curve" overlaid, measurement of "floor" and limiting magnitude.

+* Forced photometry light curves, of both SNe and lensed quasar images:
-* Forced photometry light curves.
-How good are these preliminary lightcurves?
+* * Q: How good are these preliminary DM Level 2 lightcurves?

-*MWV to check this plan and edit*
+* * A: Define goodness as inverse-variance weighted mean square difference between observed and "ground truth" light curves, normalized by light curve length.
+This reduced chisquared-like statistic should be around 1 for a "good light curve: measure the number of sigma each light curve is away from its truth.
+Requires true light curves from PhoSim centroid files.

 ## Production workflow and dataflow